 The trail is 20 km long, includes 10 information signs and can be reached by the integrated Prague public transport.
 The walk starts in Mirošovice (on railway line no. 221 – Prague Main Station – Benešov u Prahy) and ends in Kamenice, with transport options including buses to Prague, to the Budějovická underground station.

-This project of the Josef Lada Country micro-region was completed in 2005 – 2006 with a financial support of the Central Bohemia Region.
+This project of the Josef Lada Region was completed in 2005 – 2006 with a financial support of the Central Bohemia Region.